 Early detection and management are paramount given the high mortality associated with rupture.
-Initial treatment can be with emergency or elective surgery or with arterial embolisation 6.
-Mortality rate according to one recent study was at around 11% 6.
+Initial treatment can be with thrombin injection to occlude the sac, arterial embolization, or emergency or elective surgery 6.
+Mortality rate according to one recent study was around 11% 6.

-- rupture: can occur into the peritoneum, adjacent hollow organs, pseudocyst, or pancreatic duct (haemosuccus pancreaticus)
+rupture: can occur into the peritoneum, adjacent hollow organs, pseudocyst, or pancreatic duct (hemosuccus pancreaticus)

 - 1. Sahni VA, Mortelé KJ.
 The bloody pancreas: MDCT and MRI features of hypervascular and hemorrhagic pancreatic conditions.
 AJR Am J Roentgenol.
 2009;192 (4): 923-35. doi:10.2214/AJR.08.1602 - Pubmed citation